ipaaco/Remove-Background/README.md

 Pre-trained ONNX model files.

 1. Environment Setup
-It is highly recommended to use a virtual environment.
+It is highly recommended to use a virtual environment:

 pip install onnxruntime opencv-python numpy